Infineon/airoc-hci-transport/README.md

 Airoc-hci-transport library needs to be initialized by passing a configuration structure through `cybt_debug_uart_init()`.
 Configuration structure contains UART configurations such as TX, RX, CTS, RTS pins and the baud rate.
 Also it optionally contains the callback pointer to receive data from the external host application.

 It is important to know that airoc-hci-transport and [retarget-io](https://github.com/Infineon/retarget-io) library are mutually exclusive.
-This means that both these libraries cannot be used simultaneously in an application on the same UART port.
+This means that both these libraries cannot be used simultaneously in an application.
 Retartget-io library is primarily used for retarget the standard input/output (STDIO) messages to a UART port which will be useful for application level debugging.
 If the requirement is to get deep insight into the Bluetooth protocol level behavior of the application or to receive data from external host application, then it is advised to use airoc-hci-transport.

 Note: airoc-hci-transport is supported with btstack-integration release-v5.0.0 or higher.